kellydinneen/readings-turing-2010/README.md

 		* does framing software as psychology help us or hurt us as designers?

-	- how can we build software that is better for the human mind
+	- <strong>how can we build software that is better for the human mind</strong>

 		* how is the technology we use contributing to our wellbeing, planting new epistemic habits, changing the way we think